The Vasco da Gama playmaker says the Selecao are hitting form at just the right time ahead of the 2014 World Cup

 Juninho Pernambucano believes Brazil will be one of the strongest teams at next summer’s World Cup.

-Speaking to FIFA.com, the 38-year-old explained: “Over the last few months they’ve become a more solid, compact team, especially in defense.
+Speaking to FIFA.com, the 38-year-old explained: “Over the last few months they’ve become a more solid, compact team, especially in defence.

 “The Confederations Cup was a great test for next year.
 Brazil put in some excellent displays – against Spain in the final for example.”